 We would like to emphasize two important features of our proposal:

-The proposed extensions do not require changes to the HDF5 programming model and public APIs.
+The proposed extensions do not require major changes to the HDF5 programming model and public APIs.
 We encourage the reader to check [4] for more information.

 The extensions to the File Format and new APIs to support sparse storage will be contributed to the open source HDF5 software maintained by The HDF Group.